Martincho2003/Social-network/README.md

 # We are A-Team

-This project is meant to be exercise in good programing practices.
+This project is meant to be exercise in good programming practices.
-We are a team of two.
-The point is to learn to interact and create a supperior product.
+We are a team of two people.
+The point is to learn to interact and create a superior product.

 ## The project